+Performances

+With the default settings, the following performances can be achieved in normal conditions:

+Material Transfers Distant copy SD content 10 real-time transfers Up to 5 times faster than real-time (depends on network load) HD content 3 to 4 real-time transfers Up to 2 times faster than real-time (depends on network load) SLSM content 3 real-time transfers -

+These performances are also limited by the disk bandwidth available from the EVS server where the clips are stored.
+To prevent freeze issues and to maximize network bandwidth efficiency, priority levels have been implemented in the following order, from the high to the low priority:

+- 1. Play requests

+- 2. Search/Browse and Live (E2E) requests

+- 3. Copy requests.

+Troubleshooting

-- With the default settings, 10 real-time transfers can be achieved on the network with standard definition pictures in normal conditions, and 3 real-time transfers with super motion pictures.
-Copy of a clip between 2 servers on the network can be made up to 5 times faster than real time, depending on network load. - With high definition pictures, these numbers are reduced to 3-4 real-time transfers and copy clip 2 times faster than real time. - These performances are also limited by the disk bandwidth available from the EVS server where the clips are stored.
-If the EVS server "owning" the clips is doing multiple playbacks at the same time, freezes can occur on the remote EVS server using those clips.
-Priority levels have been implemented to maximize network bandwidth efficiency: PLAY requests have a higher priority than SEARCH/BROWSE requests, which in turn have a higher priority than COPY requests.
-Note that "Live" (E2E) mode on a remote record train has the same priority level as a SEARCH/BROWSE request. - 2.
-Note that when working at 1485 Mbps, only passive SDI routing equipment may be used.
-The use of active SDI equipment should be avoided, because they could cause additional line delays and prevent the proper operation of XNet2. - 3.
-If the start-up of the network at a specific speed does not work properly and all machines are apparently configured properly and the Multicam is actually started on all of them, this can be due to the fact that the selected cables to connect all EVS servers together are not suitable or too long to operate at such a speed.
-You can decrease the speed of the SDTI network on all machines and try working in this mode.
-The number of simultaneous real-time transfers you can achieve is of course reduced. - 4.
-While working at 1485 Mbps, if the connection cannot be established, please make sure that all equipments are set to the same speed and connected to the non-relay connectors.
-All equipments should be started if not connected to an XHub. - 5.
-It is recommended to use XHub if the network speed is set to 1485 Mbps. - 6.
-Once the network has been established, if the system acting as the network server is disconnected or shut down, another system will automatically be assigned to act as a new network server.
-The switch is automatic.
+- If the network does not start up properly although all machines are apparently configured properly and Multicam is actually started on all of them, check that selected cables to connect all EVS servers are suitable and not too long to operate. - 2.
+If the connection cannot be established, please make sure that all equipments are set to the same speed and connected to the non-relay connectors. - 3.
+Once the network has been established, if the EVS server acting as the network "Server" is disconnected or shut down, another server will automatically be assigned to act as a new network "Server".
 The next machine to be automatically assigned as new network server is the one with the highest serial number in the SDTI network.